Iterate through records

-Duplicate a part of the template
+Multiply only part of the PDF template

 Secondary SQL statements